Eastwoit History, Family Crest & Coats of Arms

 Early Origins of the Eastwoit family

 The surname Eastwoit was first found in Cheshire where they held a family seat from early times.

 Important Dates for the Eastwoit family

 This web page shows only a small excerpt of our Eastwoit research.
 Another 100 words (7 lines of text) covering the years 1221, 1279, 1339 and 1658 are included under the topic Early Eastwoit History in all our PDF Extended History products and printed products wherever possible.

 Eastwoit Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Eastwoit has appeared include Eastwood, Eastwoods, Estwoud, Estwude, Eastwude and many more.

 Early Notables of the Eastwoit family (pre 1700)

 More information is included under the topic Early Eastwoit Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eastwoit family to Ireland

 Some of the Eastwoit family moved to Ireland, but this topic is not covered in this excerpt.

 Another 34 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Eastwoit family to the New World and Oceana
+Migration of the Eastwoit family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Eastwoit arrived in North America very early: Richard Eastwood who purchased land in Virginia in 1642; Sarah Eastwood settled in South Carolina in 1774; Abraham, Daniel, David, Thomas, Walter and William Eastwood all settled in Pennsylvania in the mid-1800's..